sayanroy058/Car-Frontend/README.md

 - **Agent demo login** on the login page and navbar

 ### Listings & Inventory
+- **Vehicle catalogue** (`src/lib/catalogue.ts`) — brand → model → variant, with
+  real per-variant specifications.
+Selecting a variant auto-fills body type, fuel, gearbox, displacement, power, torque, drivetrain, mileage, airbags, seating, boot space, fuel tank and dimensions.
+Sellers never type these.
 - **Multi-step sell form** with image upload (exterior, interior, docs)
+- **Feature highlights** — sellers tick only what the car actually has; the detail page renders that set instead of a fixed list
+- **Vehicle registration number** with state auto-derived from the plate, masked publicly (`MH12 •• 1234`) and revealed to the seller and admins
 - **Agent onboarding flow** for walk-in sellers
 - **Admin "Add Car"** tab to directly publish inventory
-- **Approval pipeline**: pending_review → under_inspection → approved → listed → sold/rejected
+- **Approval pipeline**: pending_review → under_inspection → approved → listed → sold/rejected.
+  Creation always starts at `pending_review`; only admins publish.
 - **Pricing breakdown**: base + refurbishment + repair + transport + inspection + docs + commission + margin
-- **Search & filter**: by brand, body type, fuel, transmission, ownership, state, price, year, KM
+- **Search & filter**: by brand (popular pinned, then A–Z), body type incl.
+  Compact SUV and MUV/MPV, fuel, transmission, ownership, all 36 states/UTs, price, year (tracks the calendar), KM
+- **Assured promotion** — admin-granted paid placement with an expiry; promoted listings lead every sort order and are labelled as promoted on the card

 ### Image Storage
 - **All images stored locally** in `server/uploads/` (135+ car images)